Academic Advising and Support at King's

 Course Selection and Academic Advising

 King's provides academic advising to assist students with course and program selection.
-Each incoming student is assigned an admissions counsellor and a faculty advisor.
-The admissions counsellor is there to assist in choosing courses during the first year of studies.
+Each incoming student is assigned an Admissions Officer and a faculty advisor.
+The Admissions Officer is there to assist in choosing courses during the first year of studies.
 After their first year at King’s, a student's faculty advisor provides answers if they have specific questions about their program or course selection.